 All of his lessons are important, even when working not at scale.
-I know this, because I’ve stumbled upon all of them, already.
+Here is a quick summary:

 - Downtimeless deployments are much more involved than in HTTP services.